 Replace and delete data in your Tinybird Data Sources

-Update & delete operations are common in transactional databases over operational data, but sometimes you also need to make these changes on your analytical data in Tinybird.
+Update and delete operations are common in transactional databases over operational data, but sometimes you also need to make these changes on your analytical data in Tinybird.

-While real-time analytical databases like Tinybird are optimized for SELECTs and INSERTs, Tinybird fully supports replacing & deleting data.
-The the tricky complexities of data replication, partition management and mutations rewriting are abstracted away, allowing you to focus on your data engineering flows and not the internals of real-time analytical databases.
+Tinybird works well with append-only workloads but also fully supports replacing and deleting data.
+It abstracts away the tricky complexities of data replication, partition management and mutations rewriting, allowing you to focus on your data engineering flows and not the internals of real-time analytical databases.

-This guide will show you, with different examples, how to selectively delete or update data in Tinybird using the REST API.
+This guide shows you using different examples, how to selectively delete or update data in Tinybird using the REST API.
 You can then adapt these processes for your own needs.

 All operations on this page require a Token with the correct scope.
 In the code snippets, replace <your_token> by a Token whose scope is DATASOURCES:CREATE or ADMIN.